-Now, we have tons screens shining bright blue light into our eyes well past sunset.
+Now, we have tons of screens shining bright blue light into our eyes well past sunset.

 This bright blue light is similar to the light we get during the day, and exposure to it before bed can prevent your body from shifting into sleep mode.

-The best way to remedy this is simple: Turn off your electronics 2-3 hours before bed.
+The best way to remedy this is simple: Turn off your electronics two to three hours before bed.
 Read a book or do something unplugged instead.

 Of course that advice is easier said than done.
 Technology is a huge part of most of our lives and it’s only going to get worse from here.

-Alternatively, you can make an effort to reduce the brightness of any screens you’re looking at within 2-3 hours of sleeping.
+Alternatively, you can make an effort to reduce the brightness of any screens you’re looking at within two to three hours of sleeping.

 4. Avoid caffeine in the afternoon and evening (if you’re sensitive to it)